 (d) If the credits were completed in a country other than the United States, documentation must include a written statement of credit equivalency for the appropriate credits from a foreign credentials' evaluation agency approved by the office of superintendent of public instruction: Provided, That documentation of credit equivalency is not required if that institution of higher education is already accredited pursuant to WAC 181-78A-010(7); and

 (e) For credits earned after September 1, 1995, districts shall document that the course content meets one or more of the criteria of WAC 392-121-262(1).
 At a minimum, such documentation must include a dated signature of the immediate principal, supervisor, or other authorized school district representative and must be available to the employee’s future employers.

+[Proposed change.]

 WAC 392-121-255 Definition—Academic credits.